Q683: I want to travel to America but I have a conviction/been arrested. Can I still travel there?

-The USA have a visa waiver programme for any person holding passports from certain countries (British passports are included) as long as that person has never been arrested.
+The USA have a visa waiver programme for any person holding passports from certain countries (British passports are included) as long as that person has never been arrested and/or convicted.

 If you have been arrested you must declare it whether or not that arrest resulted in conviction.
 The Rehabilitation of Offenders Act 1974 does not extend to the USA so you must declare all convictions regardless of whether they are classed as spent or not.

 Most minor road traffic offences that were dealt with by way of fixed penalty (i.e. no arrest or court appearance) do not count and you will be eligible to travel under the visa waiver programme.

 If you have been arrested/convicted then you must apply for a visa from the US Embassy in London before you travel to the USA.
 Failure to have a visa means that you could be refused entry and returned home at your own expense.
 Have a look at the Visa Waiver Wizard (first link in related information) which only takes a minute to complete - it is just a guide for your own information, you do not have to enter personal details.